Peter Carter-Ruck: Career

-He was Senior Partner, Oswald Hickson, Collier & Co (1945–1981) until he founded and was Senior Partner of his own eponymous firm, Peter Carter-Ruck and Partners (1981–1998).
-He was Chairman, Law Society Law Reform Committee (1980–1983) and a Fellow of the Society for Advanced Legal Studies (1998–2003).
+He was senior partner, Oswald Hickson, Collier & Co (1945–1981) until he founded and was senior partner of his own eponymous firm, Peter Carter-Ruck and Partners (1981–1998).
+He was chairman, Law Society Law Reform Committee (1980–1983) and a fellow of the Society for Advanced Legal Studies (1998–2003).

 Carter-Ruck's first major case was defending the Bolton Evening News successfully against a libel action brought by the Labour MP Bessie Braddock, who, the paper had claimed, had danced a jig in Parliament.

 In December 1995, Carter-Ruck acted for the royal nanny Tiggy Legge-Bourke in the matter of an allegation by Diana, Princess of Wales, that Legge-Bourke had aborted a pregnancy in which Prince Charles was the father.

 Criticism

 In 1980, the Daily Express editor Derek Jameson was advised by Carter-Ruck that if he sued the BBC over their portrayal of him in a Week Ending sketch, he would win at least £25,000 in damages.
 The barrister in the case, David Eady QC, however advised Carter-Ruck to accept the BBC's offer to settle for £10 plus costs.
 Carter-Ruck did not disclose this advice to his client.
 The jury found the broadcast defamatory, but also fair comment and Jameson had to pay costs, receiving a bill for £41,342.50 from Carter-Ruck.
-Jameson learned by chance of the QC's advice and Carter-Ruck's former partner David Hooper claimed that "Carter-Ruck told him a string of lies".
-Carter-Ruck later claimed that he did not want to undermine Jameson's morale in court.
+Jameson learned by chance of the QC's advice and Carter-Ruck's former partner David Hooper said "Carter-Ruck told him a string of lies".
+Carter-Ruck later said he did not want to undermine Jameson's morale in court.